cisco-lockhart/cdo_public/bulk_ios_onboarding/README.md

 By default, this script will execute in US production environment (https://defenseorchestrator.com).

-To execute script in any other valid environment, the envorionment name must be passed in as a `--endpoint` paramater string value.
+To execute script in any other valid environment, the envorionment name must be passed in as a `--url` paramater string value.
 Examples of other valid environments include:
 - https://defenseorchestrator.eu
 - https://edge.apj.cdo.cisco.com

-To run bulk onboarding script, run the following (can include optional endpoint parameter as well):
+To run bulk onboarding script, run the following:
-- `python3 script.py`
+- `python3 script.py -t <your token here> -u <optional cdo environment url>`